-If its for wildlife, you will probably want it to be discreet and it can be tucked away where disturbance will be minimal.
+If it's for wildlife, you will probably want it to be discreet and it can be tucked away where disturbance will be minimal.

 Whatever you choose, make sure it blends with the style of the garden.
 For example, try to avoid the creation of a country stream within your modern, city garden.
-Youll probably want to create a restful scene that fits in with the surroundings but beware of adding something that appears it fell randomly from the sky.
+You'll probably want to create a restful scene that fits in with the surroundings but beware of adding something that appears it fell randomly from the sky.
 Avoid overhanging deciduous trees which will give you a lot of maintenance during the autumn and choose a site where there is some sun.

 Lighting.
 You can use lighting in a creative way in order to make an impact in and around your pond.
 Submerged LEDs are effective in a formal pond, and gentle lighting of planting around the pond can also looks amazing.

 Within a moving water feature you would be wise to use larger pipes rather than small diameter, where possible.
 This will save you a lot of maintenance as smaller pipes tend to get clogged up.
 Incorporate a drain into your pond so that you can clean it periodically.
 Test a fountain for sound as well as appearance before you buy - you don't want to upset the neighbours!

 Do a bit of research before buying a water pump.
 Go for an energy-efficient pump, maybe with a timer or motion sensor.
 Consider solar pumps too.
-But remember, these will need an ugly solar panel in order to catch the rays.
+But remember, these will need a solar panel in order to catch the rays.
 Most importantly, make sure your pond is pleasing to your eye.
 You'll want to spend as much time around it as possible!
 Enjoy.